Travel Budget Japan: How much it costs and how to save

 What are IC cards?

-In Japan, you will come across the term IC card a lot (IC stands for Integrated Circuit).
-IC cards are essentially plastic cards that can be topped up and the amount stored on the card is used for transportation - simply by tapping on/off at the card reader - and more and more at convenience stores and other places.
+In Japan, you will often encounter the term IC card (IC stands for Integrated Circuit).
+IC cards are essentially plastic cards that can be topped up, and the amount stored on the card is used for transportation—simply by tapping on/off at the card reader—and increasingly at convenience stores and other places.

-Each region issues their own version of the IC card, for example
+Each region issues their version of the IC card; for example

-- If you enter via Tokyo Narita or Haneda Airports, you would buy the Suica Card or PASMO card.
+• If you enter via Tokyo Narita or Haneda Airports, you will buy the Suica or PASMO card.

 Fortunately, 10 of the most common IC cards (including the two above) can be used across regions (and likely more will be added over time).
 Some regions (including Nagano and Okinawa prefectures) only allow their own IC card (at this stage) or cash.